Physical Education

 All sports that are covered in the curriculum are available as lunchtime or after school clubs.

 Students have the opportunity to represent the school in a wide range of events such as matches against other local schools.
-We take part in a number of district and county competitions including the School Games programme.
+We take part in a number of district and county competitions.
 We recognise the talent and dedication of our students through our annual Sports Presentation evening.

 TPS Award